Ricochet227/WeatherApp/README.md

 ![PreviousSearches](./Assets/PreviousSearch.PNG)

 Dont worry!
 Refreshing the tab or even closing the browser wont lose your previous searches!
-Thanks for veiwing my page!
+Thanks for viewing my page!